 Dead Letter Queue

 When a message fails on every delivery attempt and exhausts its max_deliver limit, the transport treats it as a dead letter.
-Instead of silently discarding the message, you get a callback with full context — enough to persist, inspect, or re-publish it.
+Instead of silently discarding it, the library gives you two mechanisms to capture it:

 What is a dead letter?